David Stuart Davies looks at Nicholas Nickleby

-David Stuart Davies looks at Charles Dickens’s third novel
+David Stuart Davies looks at Nicholas Nickleby, Charles Dickens’s third novel.

 Nicholas Nickleby (1838-39) was Charles Dickens’ third novel, following on from Pickwick Papers (1836-7) and Oliver Twist (1837-8).
 While Pickwick had been an essentially comic novel, Twist was much darker, exposing the brutal side of human nature, However Dickens’ publishers Chapman and Hall stipulated that his third novel should be ‘of similar character and of the same extent and contents in point of quantity’ as Pickwick.
 The resulting novel does not quite match this demand.
 Like Pickwick, Nicholas Nickleby is episodic and contains marvellous moments of comedy featuring humorous grotesques, but it also continues Dickens’ assault on flagrant social injustices and in particular the maltreatment of children.

 When the author heard about the barbaric conditions suffered by children in certain educational establishments in Yorkshire, he became determined to research the matter.
 As he recounts in his Preface he visited Yorkshire to investigate the treatment of students and the educational methods in these notorious schools.
 Dickens based his character Wackford Squeers, the cruel and savage headmaster at Dotheboys Hall, on William Shaw, the proprietor of Bowes Academy at Great Bridge.
 Bowes had been prosecuted in 1823 when several boys in his charge had gone blind and yet the school was still flourishing when Dickens made his journey north.